Expertise + Work History

 Santa Cruz Museum of Art & History | Santa Cruz, CA | 2020–2024

 Executive Director.
-Chief executive for an interdisciplinary community museum with an operating budget of $2.5M.
-The organization produces a series of exhibitions and biennial festivals; hosts educational and outreach programs; houses a permanent collection and archive; and operates and manages multiple historic sites, public spaces, and commercial and retail properties.
-Key achievements include:
+Served as chief executive of a progressive, interdisciplinary community museum with a $2.5M operating budget.
+Shaped initiatives encompassing exhibitions and festivals, education and outreach, a permanent collection and archive, and the management and activation of multiple historic sites, public spaces, and commercial and retail properties.
+Key achievements included:

 • Increased engagement and retention.
-Doubled paid attendance, tripled digital engagement, and increased museum visibility overall; expanded tech-forward offerings including interactive and immersive mediums and platforms, online exhibitions, virtual events, collections digitization, and e-membership; and launched two biennial multi-arts festivals and a new work commissioning and residency program.
+Doubled paid attendance, tripled digital engagement, and increased museum visibility overall; expanded tech-forward offerings, including interactive and immersive media and platforms, online exhibitions, virtual events, collections digitization, and e-membership; and launched two biennial multi-arts festivals as well as a new work commissioning and residency program.

 • Deepened relationships and collaboration.
-Promoted cultural competence, linguistic diversity, and inclusive communication in programs, operations, and institutional culture; co-created activities and content with a wide range of participants; introduced a partner evaluation system using a multi-criteria analysis framework; and prioritized alliances that fostered mutual support, resource sharing, and collective impact.
+Promoted inclusive practices and people-centered strategies across programs, operations, and institutional culture; co-created activities and content with a wide range of participants; introduced a partner evaluation system using a multi-criteria analysis framework; and prioritized alliances that fostered mutual support, resource sharing, and collective impact.

 • Built resilience and capacity.
-Secured $4M+ in new grant funding, and built and maintained a six-figure pipeline of grant prospects; led 45% average year-over-year growth in individual giving and overhauled annual fund initiatives, netting gains in revenue, new and recaptured donors, and size and number of gifts; restructured operations for maximum savings and efficiency; retired debt; and re-established reserves.
+Secured $4M+ in new grant funding and maintained a six-figure pipeline of prospects; drove 45% average year-over-year growth in individual giving while overhauling annual fund initiatives, increasing revenue, donor acquisition and retention, and size and number of gifts; restructured operations for efficiency; retired long-term loan debt; and ensured fiscal solvency through the pandemic.

 Park City Municipal Corporation | Park City, UT | 2019–2020

-Arts & Culture Development Advisor (contract).
-Planning advisor for the Park City Arts and Culture District, an estimated $65M project created in partnership with the City, Kimball Art Center, and Sundance Institute.
-The district is envisioned to be a fully integrated mixed-use community with artist housing, affordable live/work units, creative studios, performance and exhibition spaces, and headquarters for local arts institutions.
+Arts & Culture Development Advisor.
+Served as planning advisor for the Park City Arts and Culture District, a proposed $65M mixed-use development created with Park City, Kimball Art Center, and Sundance Institute.
 Advisory areas included program design, governance, management and operations, and communications.

 Breckenridge Creative Arts | Breckenridge, CO | 2014–2019

 President & CEO.
-Founding president and chief executive officer for a new nonprofit developed by the Town of Breckenridge with an operating budget of $3M.
-The organization oversees a portfolio of cultural events and assets, including multiple arts facilities and a public art collection.
-Key achievements include:
+Served as founding president and chief executive for a new nonprofit developed by the Town of Breckenridge with a $3M operating budget.
+Built organizational infrastructure and oversaw a diverse slate of civic programs, arts venues, and a municipal public art collection.
+Key achievements included:

 • Delivered innovative and diverse programming.
-Produced a series of festivals and exhibitions; developed a year-round presenting program featuring performing arts, lectures, and films; opened and activated the new $10M Breckenridge Arts District campus; designed an artist residency program focused on social and environmental impact; and introduced a wider, more coherent public art strategy.
+Produced a series of festivals and exhibitions; developed a year-round presenting program featuring performing arts, lectures, and films; opened and activated a new $10M Breckenridge Arts District campus; designed an artist residency program focused on social and environmental impact; and introduced a broader, more coherent public art strategy.

 • Enhanced the profile and reputation of Breckenridge.
-Developed a brand identity, positioning strategy, and marketing-communications program; oversaw public and media relations; and strengthened alliances with partners in the tourism industry, receiving statewide recognition from the Colorado Governor’s Office, Colorado Tourism Office, and Colorado Office of Economic Development & International Trade.
+Developed a brand identity, positioning strategy, and integrated communications program; oversaw public and media relations; and strengthened alliances with partners in the tourism industry, resulting in statewide recognition from the Colorado Governor’s Office, Colorado Tourism Office, and Colorado Office of Economic Development & International Trade.

 • Developed organizational capacity and capabilities.
-Established and implemented the required infrastructure as a start-up nonprofit; incorporated the organization; defined vision, mission, and values; developed bylaws and governance structure; provided financial leadership in budgeting, reporting, and cash management; and established administrative and operational policies and procedures.
+Established and implemented the foundational infrastructure of a start-up nonprofit; incorporated the organization; defined vision, mission, and values; developed bylaws and a governance structure; provided financial leadership in budgeting, reporting, and cash management; and established administrative and operational policies and procedures.

 • Built a sustainable, fiscally-responsible organization.
-Secured a three-year, renewable commitment from the municipality to provide an annual $2M+ operating grant; increased earned revenue by 200% within two years; implemented two strategic plans; built up cash reserves by achieving operating surpluses for five consecutive years; and established a capital improvement plan to address aging infrastructure.
+Secured a three-year, renewable municipal commitment to provide an annual $2M+ operating grant; increased earned revenue by 200% within two years; implemented two multi-year strategic plans; built cash reserves by achieving operating surpluses for five consecutive years; and established a capital improvement plan to address aging infrastructure.

 Ann Arbor Summer Festival | Ann Arbor, MI | 2004–2014

 Executive & Artistic Director.
-Chief executive for an annual multi-arts festival presented in association with the City of Ann Arbor and University of Michigan with an operating budget of $1.5M.
-The organization produces a three-week season featuring an eclectic mix of performing, visual, and literary arts.
-Key achievements include:
+Served as chief executive for an annual multi-arts festival presented in association with the City of Ann Arbor and University of Michigan with a $1.5M operating budget.
+Curated and produced a three-week season integrating performing, visual, and literary disciplines.
+Key achievements included:

 • Expanded programs.
-Introduced dozens of national and international artists to the market; launched popular new attractions, including site-specific works and open-air spectacles; and presented over 100 scheduled events each season at venues and spaces across the city to over 75K people per year.
+Introduced dozens of national and international artists to the market; launched popular new attractions, including site-specific works and open-air spectacles; and presented more than 100 scheduled events each season at venues and spaces across the city to over 75K people annually.

 • Renewed identity.
-Implemented a comprehensive brand overhaul and integrated marketing effort to build greater visibility for the organization; revitalized sponsorship program; and increased annual attendance by diversifying programs and improving awareness, relevance, and engagement among target audiences.
+Implemented a brand overhaul and integrated marketing effort to build greater visibility for the organization; revitalized the sponsorship program; and increased attendance by diversifying programs and improving awareness, relevance, and engagement among target audiences.

 • Improved infrastructure.
 Developed multiple strategic plans; updated bylaws, policies, and other governing documents; upgraded financial and IT systems; improved internal controls and business processes; and realigned staffing structure to enhance productivity and organizational effectiveness.